WHAT IS OVERALL EQUIPMENT EFFECTIVENESS?

 Using all the numbers from above, 89% x 80% x 93% = 66%.

 This may seem like a low number but it is important to keep in mind that the OEE is not to be compared to 100%.
 The OEE result from this production run is compared to other production runs; however, using Sepasoft’s OEE Downtime and Scheduling module allows much more than just comparing OEE results between production runs.
-It allows you to compare OEE results between operators, viscosity, mechanics, products, raw material vendors and any user-defined factor you can think of.
+It allows you to compare OEE results between equipment, departments, facilities, operators, shifts, products, or other factors you define (e.g. raw material vendor, humidity, etc.).